Skip to main content

 Find Issues by Their Files (JQL)

 File Field is fully searchable in Advanced search (JQL).
-You can filter issues by how many files are attached, what type they are, their file name, and their category — and each of these works like a built-in Jira field: it shows up in the JQL editor's suggestions, in saved filters and boards, and in automation conditions.
+You can filter issues by whether anything is attached, how many files there are, what type they are, their file name, and their category — and each of these works like a built-in Jira field: it shows up in the JQL editor's suggestions, in saved filters and boards, and in automation conditions.

 Search onAnswersTypeOperators